El Mina, Lebanon

-El-Mina or El Mina (Arabic: الميناء / ALA-LC: al-Mīnā’, which means "the harbour"), is a coastal independent town that neighbors Tripoli, Northern Lebanon.
-El-Mina occupies the location of the old Phoenician city of Tripolis.
-It acts as the harbor city for the neighboring Tripoli, Lebanon's second-largest city, situated 5 km to the east.
+El-Mina or El Mina (Arabic: الميناء / ALA-LC: al-Mīnā’, which means "the harbour"), is the coastal side and harbor of Tripoli, Northern Lebanon.
+El-Mina occupies the coastal location of the old Phoenician city of Tripolis.
+It is Lebanon's second-largest city, situated 5 km to the east.

-El-Mina has a municipality on its own.
-The Port of Tripoli falls within El Mina jurisdiction, but is operated jointly by the municipalities of El-Mina and Tripoli.
+El-Mina has a municipality on its own, for few decades now.
+The commercial Port of Tripoli falls within El Mina jurisdiction, but is operated jointly by the municipalities of El-Mina and Tripoli.

 History

-El-Mina is the site of the ancient city of Tripolis that dates back to the Phoenician era, and is one of Lebanon's oldest cities, alongside Byblos, Tyre, and Sidon.
+El-Mina is the harbor of the ancient city of Tripolis that dates back to the Phoenician era.

-The site of Tripolis moved inland after the Islamic reconquest from the crusaders, and today's El-Mina became the harbour district of greater Tripoli, eventually having its own municipal board in the beginning of the 20th century, separate from that of Tripoli, but within the context of greater Tripoli.
+From that period, El-Mina was the commercial and fishing port of Tripoli, eventually having its own municipal board in the beginning of the 20th century, but within the context of greater Tripoli.
 It was called also Tripoli Marina.

 Geography

 El-Mina is the city with the largest number of islands surrounding it, along the Levantine coastline.
 It has nine islands, the closest, the Abdul Wahab Island, can be visited by crossing a bridge over the sea.
 The farthest island, Ramkin, is 10 km away from the coast, and has a lighthouse.
 Four of the islands have been declared as natural reservations, to help breed fish, and preserve their natural habitat.

-The city's seashore extends 3 to 4 km, and its famous seashore sidewalk, the "corniche", is a popular site frequented by people from all around Lebanon, who come to enjoy the fresh air.
+The city's seashore extends 3 to 4 k.

 The city is mostly flat, and has a diameter of only 1 km, that extends from the seashore to the border of the city of Tripoli.
 Due to large expansion, El-Mina and Tripoli are almost attached.